haifeng-jin/pytorch-source/docs/1_tensor_explained.md

 As we can see, it contains the pointer to the actual data and a memory allocator to make memory for the data on CPU/GPU.

+## CUDA Tensors

+The above implementations are all for CPUs.
+The CUDA implementation are in the `torch/lib/THC` directory.
+However, the code looks very similar.
+PyTorch will route through different paths as it chooses between CPU and GPU.

 ## The Tensor class today
 The Tensor-Storage structure is preserved to the latest PyTorch today.